total advertising spend in 2024

 The German advertising market is one of the largest in Europe, with a high volume of spending on digital advertising.
 Companies in Germany are increasingly willing to invest in innovative advertising technologies in order to reach their target groups more effectively.

 German consumers are tech-savvy and open to new digital advertising formats.
-There is an increasing acceptance and widespread use of e-commerce and digital media that favors adtech solutions.
+There is increasing acceptance and widespread use of e-commerce and digital media that favors AdTech solutions.

-Germany is an international adtech leader, with numerous top global companies based in the country.
-Companies like Adjust, Awin and Applift provide advanced tools to enhance marketing efficiency – from campaign impact measurement to user acquisition and retention.
-Berlin is the central hub for the adtech industry in Germany, offering a rich talent pool for these companies.
-The concentration of adtech firms in Germany facilitates the recruitment of skilled professionals.
+Germany is an international AdTech leader, with numerous top global companies based in the country.
+Companies like Adjust and Awin provide advanced tools to enhance marketing efficiency – from campaign impact measurement to user acquisition and retention.
+Berlin is the central hub for the AdTech industry in Germany, offering a rich talent pool for these companies.
+The concentration of AdTech firms in Germany facilitates the recruitment of skilled professionals.

 German media agencies have traditionally focused on television advertising – leading to slower adoption of new advertising methods like programmatic advertising.
-While 43 percent of agencies claim expertise in programmatic advertising, just 12 percent use it consistently in campaigns.
 Despite lower adoption rates compared to the US, there is strong interest among German brands in improving their use of programmatic technology.
-This creates significant opportunities for adtech companies offering programmatic solutions, especially in emerging areas like programmatic audio and out-of-home advertising, which are still underutilized in Germany.
+This creates significant opportunities for AdTech companies offering programmatic solutions, especially in emerging areas like programmatic audio and out-of-home advertising, which are still underutilized in Germany.

 “Liftoff is the leading mobile app marketing and retargeting platform.
 We chose to expand our business to Berlin as it offers a big pool of qualified talent in the AdTech scene which will help us to accelerate our growth and support even more marketers across Germany.
 With the expected overall growth of the market it just makes sense to have a permanent presence here.”